Dzenly/tia/readme.md

 ### Meta log (suite log)

-This is a log with statistics for all tests from the tests directory.
+This is a log with statistics for all tests from the project root directory.
-The name of a meta log consists of the tests directory name and `.mlog` extension.
+The name of a meta log consists of the project root directory name and `.mlog` extension.
 The meta log is sent to emails (if --email option is specified and there is a correct email config).

 NOTE: The meta log is also affected with the `sectionTitle` option in `config.js` files.